SeanU2022/Sean-Wallace-Password-Generator/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page
 ```
+## Note
+The password generator can be found at: https://seanu2022.github.io/password_generator/